 Criminology Doctor of Philosophy Program

-Note: The School of Criminology accepts relatively few new Doctoral students each year.
+The School of Criminology accepts limited new Doctoral students each year.
 In order to receive an offer of admission, a member of School faculty must agree to supervise the student.
 Therefore, to maximize the likelihood of admission, prospective applicants should explore with a faculty member the possibility that shared interests might result in a supervisory relationship.
 A supportive reference from such a faculty member would provide strong support for an application to the program.
 Applicants lacking such support will likely have a lower probability of admission.

 Our admissions process is based upon a comparison of qualifications among those who apply.
 We consider a broad range of information about each candidate.
 Our objective is to enroll a cohort each year that is both academically accomplished and diverse in interests, background, and experience.

-Our primary considerations for admissions are previous academic performance; graduate performance potential and research interests.
+Our primary considerations for admissions are previous academic performance, graduate performance potential and research interests.
 Applications include university transcripts, letters of reference and a statement of area of research interest.
 The cumulative grade point average is a measure of past academic performance and potential performance as a graduate student.
 Assessments from qualified referees of an applicant's ability to undertake advanced work in criminology is another indicator or future academic performance.
 The Statement of Interest reflects what an applicant's areas of research interest are and why s/he wants to pursue graduate studies in criminology.

 From the Academic Calendar: